 What we do know is that alleged images of the Sony WF-1000XM4 have apparently been leaked, after photographs of the packaging was posted to Reddit – and while they're legitimacy is still in question, we can't help but get excited for Sony's next true wireless earbuds.]

 - Sony WF-1000XM4 price, release date, and rumors

 - Sony WH-1000XM4 vs Sony WH-1000XM3: what's new with Sony's noise-cancellers?

-But it’s not only the over-ear headphones that impress us.
-Sony also tops our list of the best true wireless earbuds in 2021, with the Sony WF-1000XM3s.
-These really blew us away with their fist-pumping sound and sophisticated noise cancellation.
+However, it’s not just Sony’s over-ear headphones that impress us.
+The brand also tops our list of the best true wireless earbuds in 2021, with the Sony WF-1000XM3s.
+These really blew us away with their fist-pumping sound and sophisticated noise cancellation in a minimal package.

-While Sony excels in over-ear headphones, it's becoming a big player in the field of true wireless too.
-This is good news for music-lovers but makes it harder than ever to pick the best Sony headphones for you.
+While Sony excels in over-ear headphones, it's clearly becoming a big player in the field of true wireless too.
+This is good news for music-lovers but makes it harder than ever to pick the best Sony headphones that are right for you.

 If you’re considering a pair of the best headphones you can buy right now, read on for our selection of all the Sony cans and buds we've reviewed, ranked from our favorites to the ones we're not so keen on.

 The Sony WH-1000XM4 deliver excellent noise-cancellation and surprising sound quality all in a lightweight, comfortable design.